Cloud Data Management Interface: Compliance

 Both retention intervals and retention holds are supported by CDMI.
 A retention interval consists of a start time and a retention period.
 During this time interval, objects are preserved as immutable and may not be deleted.
 A retention hold is usually placed on an object because of judicial action and has the same effect: objects may not be changed nor deleted until all holds placed on them are removed.

-Logging

-CDMI clients can sign up for logging of system, security and object access events on servers that support it.
-This feature allows clients to see events locally as the server logs them.

 Billing

 Summary information suitable for billing clients for on-demand services can be obtained by authorized users from systems that support it.

 Serialization

 Serialization of objects and containers allows export of all data and metadata on a system and importation of that data into another cloud system.

 Foreign protocols

 CDMI supports export of containers as NFS or CIFS shares.
 Clients that mount these shares see the container hierarchy as an ordinary filesystem directory hierarchy, and the objects in the containers as normal files.
 Metadata outside of ordinary filesystem metadata may or may not be exposed.

 Provisioning of iSCSI LUNs is also supported.